Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/na/closest_facility_static/README.md

 <h2>How to use the sample</h2>

-<p>Click the 'Solve Routes' button to determine and display the route from each incident (fire) to the nearest facility (fire station).
-Click the reset button to remove the views.</p>
+<p>Click the 'Solve Routes' button to determine and display the route from each incident (fire) to the nearest facility (fire station).</p>

 <h2>How it works</h2>